Skythinker616/foc-wheel-legged-robot/stm32-foc/README_en.md

 | int16_t           | int16_t           | int16_t           | int16_t           |

 In other words, if a data frame with StdID=0x100 is sent on the bus, driver boards with IDs 1-4 will simultaneously receive the command.
 If a data frame with StdID=0x200 is sent, driver boards with IDs 5-8 will receive the command.

+> Note: The above mentioned output voltages are RMS values, not peak values.
+For example, when the supply voltage is 12V, the allowable range for the output voltage is [0, 6.93V] (12 / √3 = 6.93).

 ---